UWPCE-PythonCert/PythonCertDevel/source/modules/Testing.rst

     import random
     import pytest

-The ``random module is imported becasue that's what we are testing``.
+The ``random`` module is imported becasue that's what we are testing.
 ``pytest`` only needs to be imported if you are using its utilities -- more on this in a moment.

 .. code-block:: python